If you or someone you love is struggling with seasonal allergies, you know how disruptive it can be. It seems like it affects every area of your life!

 The other day, in my VIP group, someone posted that she gets stuffed up at night and has started snoring.
 She’s not sure what’s going on, has tried oils to help with snoring, and nothing is working.
 The first thing that popped into my mind was ‘allergies.’

-How is that possible, when she’s never suffered with allergies before?
+How is that possible, when she’s never suffered from allergies before?
 Well…..

 Here are some facts about allergies that you may not be aware of: